PeterCamilleri/CX16/t65/README.md

     set CA65_INC=C:/Sites/test65/asminc

-Well at least in my tests.
+Well at least that's how it was in my tests.